H4HWV2011/msjarvis-public-docs/thesis/00-overview.md

 ## 00.3 GBIM Corpus Status

-The GBIM corpus is the epistemic core of the Ms. Jarvis Steward System.
+The GBIM corpus is the epistemic core of the Ms. Egeria Jarvis Steward System.
 All production beliefs live in two PostgreSQL databases on the host system.
 The table below reflects the verified production state as of **March 20, 2026**, including the 20,593 landowner beliefs added during the evening sprint.

 ```
 ┌─────────────────────────────────────────────────────────────────────┐